Externality: Cap-and-trade systems

 The emissions fee and cap and trade systems are both incentive-based approaches to solving a negative externality problem.
-They provide polluters with market incentives by increasing the opportunity cost of polluting, thus forcing them to internalize the externality by making them take the marginal external damages of their production into account.

 Command-and-control regulations

 Command-and-control regulations act as an alternative to the incentive-based approach.
 They require a set quantity of pollution reduction and can take the form of either a technology standard or a performance standard.
 A technology standard requires pollution producing firms to use specified technology.
 While it may reduce the pollution, it is not cost-effective and stifles innovation by incentivising research and development for technology that would work better than the mandated one.
 Performance standards set emissions goals for each polluting firm.
 The free choice of the firm to determine how to reach the desired emissions level makes this option slightly more efficient than the technology standard, however, it is not as cost-effective as the cap-and-trade system since the burden of emissions reduction cannot be shifted to firms with lower abatement.